czhou578/autoresearch/README.md

 Interesting notes:

-- The agent ran 10 trials by itself but then stopped and asked if more iterations were needed
-- Make sure to explicitly state that all epoch result numbers are appended to the end of the log file.
-- Be very clear about what the agent is going to modify (it will do exactly what it is allowed to do!)
-- every agent needed explicit permission to access the run.log file in each worktree and to edit the training file in each individual worktree before starting experiments
+- every agent needed explicit permission to access the `run.log` file in each worktree and to edit the training file in each individual worktree before starting experiments

+- Antigravity spawned 3 different git tree workflows.
+Each branch made a copy of this local branch, implemented a change in the `train.py` file, and then ran a training loop.
+At the end, the results were scraped from the `run.log` files in every branch, and then reported to `results.tsv` and `swarm_status.md`.
+Branches were then deleted if their results were worse than the current best.